Are Unpaid Internships Legal in California? A Law Guide for Interns

 13 Oct 2017

 Unpaid Internships in California have seen a steady increase over the years.
-It’s easy to see why – internships give students and other young adults a way to obtain real time, hands on experience in fields they hope to pursue.
-They also give large companies a nearly endless source of free labor to stock their offices with.
+It’s easy to see why – internships give students and other young adults a way to obtain real-time, hands-on experience in fields they hope to pursue.
+They also offer large companies a nearly endless source of free labor to stock their offices with.
 What most don’t know is that many of these internships are in fact illegal.

-There are strict laws defining exactly what an internship position must entail in order to be legally unpaid.
-Many so-called “internships” are actually tricks used by employers to save money.
+There are strict laws that define precisely what an internship position must entail to be legally unpaid.
+Many so-called “internships” are tricks used by employers to save money.
 “Interns” perform the duties of paid employees without receiving any compensation, providing benefit to the company for little return.

 This guide will help you understand exactly what is and is not legal in regards to internship positions.
 You will be able to seek out internships with the confidence and knowledge necessary to avoid ill-defined positions, misleading employers and the denial of rightful compensation.

 In 2010, the California Division of Labor Standards Enforcement (“DLSE”) recognized this problem and adopted the Department of Labor’s and Fair Labor Standards Act’s six-factor test for determining if an internship should be paid.
 The objective was to ensure that companies provide a meaningful learning experience for their interns.
 The analysis assumes that interns are employees and must be paid minimum wage and overtime unless the following factors are established:

 - The training, even though it includes actual operation of the employer’s facilities, is similar to that which would be given in a vocational school; AND

 - The training is for the benefit of the trainees or students; AND